elizaOS/plugins-automation/README.md

 This script updates the `name` field in `package.json` for all repositories in the `elizaos-plugins` GitHub organization only on `1.x` branch, changing the scope from `@elizaos-plugins/*` to `@elizaos/*`.

+### GitHub Repository URL Update - `githubUrlsJson.ts`

+This script updates the `repository` field in `package.json` for all repositories in the `elizaos-plugins` GitHub organization on the `1.x` branch with:

+- **Repository URL**: Sets or updates the repository field to the correct GitHub URL format
+- **Version bump**: Automatically increments the patch version (handles both regular semantic versions and beta versions)

+The script processes repositories and:

+1. Checks if the repository field needs updating (missing, incorrect format, or wrong URL)
+2. Updates the repository field with the correct git URL format
+3. Bumps the version number appropriately (patch increment or beta increment)
+4. Commits the changes with a descriptive message

 ### Release V1 - `releaseV1.ts`

 This script updates all repositories in the `elizaos-plugins` organization that have a `1.x` branch with: